certsimple/csp-by-api/README.md

 ## I want to steal this and port it to Ruby / Elixir / Python / Java / etc.

 Go for it!
-Just take `policies.js` (it's just JSON plus comments, hence `.js`) and mak sure you regularly update from this project!
+Just take `policies.js` (it's just JSON plus comments, hence `.js`) and make sure you regularly update from this project!

 ## Adding custom policies